DiarmidGR/discord-immich-bot/README.md

   target channel must be in the same server as the command.
 - `watch <category-id>` starts syncing all text channels directly inside the specified category.
 The category must be in the same server as the command.
+  New text channels created directly inside a watched category are added automatically.
 - `backfill` scans the command channel's history and uploads its existing images and videos into the channel's Immich album.
 - `backfill <channel-id>` scans the specified watched text channel instead.
 The